Equality law applies to any business that provides goods, facilities or services to members of the public.

 The changing facilities in a women-only gym are located in a room that is only accessible by stairs.
 The gym owner suggests to disabled users of the gym with mobility impairments that they can change in a corner of the gym itself.
 This is unlikely to be a reasonable alternative method of making the service available, since it may significantly infringe upon people's dignity.

 However, providing an alternative private room to change in may be a reasonable adjustment.

 You must also avoid discriminating against transsexual people.
-Treat a transsexual person as belonging to the sex in which the transsexual person presents (as opposed to the physical sex they were born with) unless you can objectively justify treating them differently.
+Treat a transsexual person as belonging to the gender they identify with (as opposed to the physical sex they were born with) unless you can objectively justify treating them differently.

 A clothes shop has separate changing areas for men and for women with individual cubicles.
 The shop concludes it would not be appropriate or necessary to exclude a transsexual woman from the female changing room as the privacy and decency of all users can be assured by the provision of the separate cubicles.

-Where a transsexual person is visually and for all practical purposes indistinguishable from someone of their preferred gender, they should normally be treated according to their acquired gender unless there are strong reasons not to do so.
+One factor all shops should consider is, where a transsexual person is visually and for all practical purposes indistinguishable from someone of the gender they identify with, they should normally be treated according to their gender identity unless there are strong reasons not to do so.

 Obviously, sometimes you will require specialist or safety clothing or equipment to be worn by participants in your activities.
 If you make this a condition of participating in your activities, and a person says that they cannot comply with the condition because of a protected characteristic, and can show that the condition has a disproportionate impact on people who share that characteristic, you will need to objectively justify the condition you have put in place.